 With this many brands, what basketball shoes should you choose?
 Which ones are vegan-friendly?

-We have compiled a small list of basketball shoes that are both vegan and also happen to be the most popular basketball shoes in the world.
+We have compiled a small list of basketball shoes that are both vegan and also happen to be the most popular in the world.

-Below you will find the best vegan basketball shoes we have found online.
+Below you will find our 6 best vegan basketball shoes.

 Top 6 Vegan Basketball Shoes

 By creating the Air Jordan 34, the Jordan brand moved in a slightly different direction and focused on providing players with a lightweight, top-performance shoe.

 We’d like to believe they’ve succeeded, as the shoe is a victim of an immense amount of praise.

 They have a built-in herringbone traction pattern that works well in hardwood floors, providing players with an exceptional amount of traction to perform crossovers or explosive movements without slipping.